Nursing

 In 2020, Ronald Reagan UCLA Medical Center joined an elite group of hospitals, achieving Magnet® designation four times.
 Shortly after in 2021, UCLA Santa Monica Medical Center received their second Magnet® designation.

-Resnick Neuropsychiatric Hospital at UCLA attained Magnet® recognition in 2019.
-The hospital is one of the first psychiatric facilities to receive the prestigious designation, which is awarded by the American Nurses Credentialing Center.
+Resnick Neuropsychiatric Hospital at UCLA achieved Magnet® recognition for the second time in June 2024.
+The hospital is one of the first independently licensed psychiatric facilities to receive a prestigious second designation, which is awarded by the American Nurses Credentialing Center.